Famous people from North East England of the past and present

 Sunderland Likely Lad

-Sunderland-born actor, whose father was from Northumberland (Bolam is a a Northumbrian name) and mother from County Durham.
+Sunderland-born actor, whose father was from Northumberland (Bolam is a Northumbrian name) and mother from County Durham.
 Bolam’s TV roles include roles include The Likely Lads, Whatever Happened to the Likely Lads (alongside the Yorkshire-born Rodney Bewes), When the Boat Comes In, The Beiderbecke Trilogy, Only when I Laugh, New Tricks and Grandpa in My Pocket.
-Educated Bede Grammar School, Sunderland.
+Bolam was educated at Bede Grammar School in Sunderland.

 German-born industrialist and founder of Middlesbrough’s iron industry in partnership with fellow ironmaster, John Vaughan (1799-1868).
 A city father and easily the most powerful man in Middlesbrough in his time, Bolckow was Middlesbrough’s first mayor and its first MP.
 From Rostock on Germany’s Baltic coast Bolckow was an accountant who had settled in Newcastle upon Tyne and formed a business partnership with Vaughan who was the manager of an an ironworks at Walker on Tyne.
 Both men moved to Middlesbrough to develop the iron industry there.

 Three feet, three inches tall Polish ‘count’, musician and well-travelled entertainer to the aristocracy of Europe.
 He settled in Durham City in 1791 where he lived the rest of his days.
 He resided in a house near the folly that came to be known as the ‘Count’s House’ on Durham’s river bank.
 One of Boruwlaski’s great friends was the renowned actor, theatre owner and later Durham resident, Stephen Kemble, a huge man who could play Falstaff without padding.
 Boruwlaski is buried in Durham Cathedral where his grave is marked ‘JB’.